AbhirajPatel/mygate/README.md

  Details of using this api can be referenced from the code.

+ Note:  Here the assumption is that, we are not validating over any fields to be mandatory to be part of the mobile food data.

 # Given one or multiple locations, predict which truck will be the best one to assign the job.
    Assumptions :